mtargonski/boneIO-docusaurus/docs/02-configuration/cover.md

 ![Cover](/img/cover.png)

 Cover module.
 It can be used with cover board and relay board as well.
+Used for roller shutters.
 **This is experimental module, so testers needed!**

 ## Example config